ga-wdi-boston/orientation/README.md

 sudo -u postgres createdb `whoami`
 ```

--   IF you're not already in postrgres, run `psql` in terminal and you should see some like this:
-`#< name of computer/db >`

--   Type `\q` to quit postgres

-See [https://help.ubuntu.com/community/PostgreSQL](https://help.ubuntu.com/community/PostgreSQL) if you run into any issues with the installation.

 > Whether you're on OS X or Linux, you can test your configuration by running
 > `psql` in the console.
+> To quit, type `\q`

+See [https://help.ubuntu.com/community/PostgreSQL](https://help.ubuntu.com/community/PostgreSQL) if you run into any issues with the installation.

 3. Finally, install the `pg` gem from the command line so that Ruby programs
 can communicate with Postgres.